Passive System Monitoring vs. Active Testing

 These additional tests are only run when needed for fault isolation, because they require additional resources such as time, material cost, labor cost, CPU load, or network traffic, or because they introduce some disturbances into normal operations as the only way to gain information.
 If the tests were “free”, they would be run all the time in an online system.
 In the case of maintenance troubleshooting, however, much equipment testing can only be done when the equipment is already removed from service.
 Tests often include some manual (human) effort, although they also can be automated tests that are simply too expensive in some sense to run routinely.

 In all of the examples above, there is no need to routinely perform these tests.
+Any automated collecting and analyzing data not done on a routine basis, or request for human input, can be treated as a test.
 It is only after initial fault detection, and particular faults are suspected (“narrowing of diagnostic focus”), that these particular tests would be run.
 And in all cases, the only tests requested are those that can provide evidence for or against the possible faults that could have led to the detected problem.
 And in all these cases, a testing strategy distinct from routine scanning reduces “costs” of running the diagnostic system.

 CDG/Symcure is an example of a diagnostic system that includes formal support for testing as well as passive monitoring.
 Classic expert systems based completely on manual question/answer sessions with humans (such as those for medical diagnosis) are also examples of systems based on testing.
 Any question asked of a person is a form of test, and a strategy is needed to determine what questions to ask.

 (Return to A Guide to Fault Detection and Diagnosis)